 If you’ve read some of our other reviews on air purifiers, you’ll know that we’re not fans of machines using ionization and/or ultraviolet light to eliminate air pollutants due to a byproduct of these technologies being ozone – which (at high enough levels) can cause respiratory problems.
 It’s already tough having your lower and upper respiratory tract deal with any air pollution in your home, so an air purifier that releases low levels of ozone is much more ideal.

-However, Blueair’s ionization process has been lab tested to ensure that the ozone levels leaving the device are lower than the levels entering it.
-It’s one of its top features and the best of both worlds really.
-Ionization can be an extremely effective means at eliminating pollutants if it’s used properly, and Blueair knows its stuff.
+However, Blueair’s ionization process has been lab-tested to ensure that the ozone levels leaving the device are lower than the levels entering it.
+It’s one of its top features and the best of both worlds.
+Ionization can be an extremely effective means of eliminating pollutants if it’s used properly, and Blueair knows its stuff.

 The Classic 405 is a seamless mold air purifier that provides excellent performance for medium-sized areas (rated for spaces up to 434 square feet).
-It’s extremely quiet even on its highest setting, and the machine can be controlled via Blueair’s mobile app “Blueair Friend.”
+It’s extremely quiet even on its highest setting, and the machine can be controlled via Blueair’s mobile app, “Blueair Friend.”
 It’s a great air purifier for large-room apartments or homes.
-We had a little bit of trouble with Wi-Fi connectivity on our test units, but after some reconfiguration we were able to reliably connect.
-Being able to operate a home appliance via a mobile app adds greatly to this product’s convenience, almost like using a remote control.
-Our recommendation though is that consumers interested in buying the 405, or another one of Blueair’s non-i models, also purchase Blueair’s Aware indoor air quality sensor – otherwise the mobile app only allows users to change the fan speed.
+We had a little bit of trouble with Wi-Fi connectivity on our test units, but after reconfiguring, we could reliably connect.
+Operating a home appliance via a mobile app greatly adds to this product’s convenience, almost like using a remote control.
+Our recommendation though is that consumers interested in buying the 405, or another one of Blueair’s noni models, also purchase Blueair’s Aware indoor air quality sensor – otherwise, the mobile app only allows users to change the fan speed.

 Medical-Grade HEPA: Yes | Weight: 45 lbs

-WHY WE LIKE IT: The HealthMate employs a pre-filter, medium particulate filter, impregnated carbon and zeolite filter, and a medical-grade HEPA filter to ensure maximum filtration in even non-ideal environments.
+WHY WE LIKE IT: The HealthMate employs a pre-filter, medium particulate filter, impregnated carbon, zeolite filter, and a medical-grade HEPA filter to ensure maximum filtration in even non-ideal environments.
 This model is the best air purifier for mold and allergies, which will give many people some relief.

 Austin Air is a leader in the home air purification business, producing superior products meant to last and outperform most other competitors.
 Its machines, inclusive of the HealthMate, are engineered with great attention to process detail.
-You know you’ll be getting your money’s worth and investing in quality home appliance products with Austin Air.
-With quality products that can purify your living space’s air, you’ll be breathing in clean, fresh air and boosting your immune system.
+You know you’ll get your money’s worth and invest in quality home appliance products with Austin Air.
+With quality products that can purify your living space’s air, you’ll breathe clean, fresh air and boost your immune system.
 Ironically most consumers miss this about the company, as all of its air purifiers are relatively simple looking – but Austin Air isn’t about bells and whistles, rather they’re solely focused on superior air cleaning products and nothing else (which is still a plus in our book).
 It may also be a great option if you are looking for the best air purifier for pets.

 Medical-Grade HEPA: Yes | Weight: 21 lbs

-While it’s not drop in the bucket ($664) for this unit, it should be well worth the price considering its versatility.
-The Alen BreatheSmart Classic model can take down mold, fungus and bacteria thanks to its HEPA-Silver filter.
-Each filter will last 6-9 months depending on use, which is excellent when compared to many other purifiers on our list.
+While it’s not a drop in the bucket ($664) for this unit, it should be well worth the price considering its versatility.
+The Alen BreatheSmart Classic model can take down mold, fungus, and bacteria thanks to its HEPA-Silver filter.
+Each filter will last 6-9 months, depending on use, which is excellent when compared to many other purifiers on our list.

 Another excellent feature of this air purifier is the built-in Laser Smart Technology, which actively scans your home and detects particles up to 0.3 microns in size.
 Then, depending on the number of microns in the air, the unit changes the color of the Air Quality Indicator Light.
 This way, you know exactly how pure the air around you is.